globalpayments/rxp-android/README.md

 <dependency>
   <groupId>com.realexpayments.hpp.sdk</groupId>
   <artifactId>rxp-hpp-android</artifactId>
-  <version>1.0</version>
+  <version>1.1</version>
 </dependency>
 ```

 ### Manual

-You can integrate the Realex Payments Android SDK into your project manually.
+You can integrate the Realex Payments Android Library into your project manually.

 - Download the the latest release from GitHub:

 https://github.com/realexpayments/rxp-android/releases

-- Add module 'rxp-hpp-android' into your project to use the HPP SDK.
+- Add module 'rxp-hpp-android' into your project to use the HPP Library.
 - If you want to use the card data validation library, add the module 'rxp-remote-android' into your project.

-## Using the HPP SDK
+## Using the HPP Library

 ### Instantiate